ESSEC Business School: Academics

 ESSEC Business School is a grande école, a French institution of higher education that operates independently from, but in parallel with, the main framework of the French public university system.
 Grandes écoles are selective academic institutions that admit students through a competitive process, and many of their graduates occupy prominent positions in French society.
 Similar to the Ivy League in the United States, Oxbridge in the United Kingdom, and the C9 League in China, graduation from a grande école is often considered a key credential for positions in government, administration, and the corporate sector in France.

 The degrees offered are accredited by the Conférence des Grandes Écoles and awarded by the French Ministry of National Education.
 Higher education business degrees in France are organised into three levels to facilitate international mobility: licence/bachelor's degrees, master's degrees, and doctorates; the bachelor's and master's programmes are organised into semesters—six for the bachelor's and four for the master's.
-These programmes include various parcours (paths) based on unités d’enseignement (UE, modules), each carrying a defined number of European Credit Transfer and Accumulation System (ECTS) credits, which are generally transferable; a bachelor's degree is awarded upon completion of 180 ECTS credits (bac+3), and a master's degree upon completion of an additional 120 ECTS credits (bac+5).
+These programmes include various parcours (paths) based on unités d'enseignement (UE, modules), each carrying a defined number of European Credit Transfer and Accumulation System (ECTS) credits, which are generally transferable; a bachelor's degree is awarded upon completion of 180 ECTS credits (bac+3), and a master's degree upon completion of an additional 120 ECTS credits (bac+5).
 The Programme Grande École (PGE) concludes with the awarding of a Master in Management (MiM) degree.

-ESSEC is often mentioned alongside HEC Paris and ESCP Business School in discussions of French business education, reflecting their longstanding presence in national and international rankings and commentary.
+ESSEC is often mentioned alongside HEC Paris and ESCP Business School in discussions of French business education, reflecting its longstanding presence in national and international rankings and commentary.